 - Rise Up + Recover: An Eating Disorder Monitoring and Management Tool for Anorexia, Bulimia, Binge Eating, and EDNOS

 This app helps those on the journey to recovery.
-Log meals and check-in your daily activities using your mobile device.
-Free. iOS.
+Log meals and track emotions, behaviors, and thoughts using your mobile device.
+Free. iOS, Android.

 Recovery Record helps to keep track of treatment for eating disorders.
 It provides meal logs, meal plans, coping skills, secure messages and the ability to view and chart data.
 Free. iOS, Android.